 We affirm these distinctives as important in the sense of being profitable and health-producing for Christians to believe.
 We are further convinced that as one comes to appreciate these beliefs, he/she will grow to love and honor the Lord Jesus Christ more fully and understand more richly what it means to live by His grace.

 Acceptance of all these distinctives, however, is not required for membership in Grace Community Church.
 One can join and be a participating member of the church without holding to any but the evangelical distinctives mentioned in the first section of this article (i.e. "We are evangelical").
-Elders and deacons, however, must hold to all these distinctives.
+Elders and deacons and Care Group leaders, however, must hold to all the distinctives.

 It is our absolute and unwavering conviction that to be strong in truth without being gentle in manner is unbiblical.
 It is also our profound conviction that to be gentle in manner while not adhering to scriptural truth is also unbiblical.
 By God's grace, we desire to be both as we press on in the Lord's glorious design for Grace Community Church to be used "to equip His people to delight in His glory and declare that glory to the nations!"